-First, use a pressure washer with a fan extension to remove as much dirt as possible.
+If the car has a thick layer of mud then use a pressure washer with a fan extension to remove as much dirt as possible.
 Spend at least 5 minutes rinsing your car down and getting rid of the majority of the grit and grime.

-Then use a snow foam cannon to coat your car in snow foam.
+Then use a foam cannon to coat your car in snow foam.
 Let it sit on the surface for a few minutes and then thoroughly wash it again.
 If you want to learn more, then check out this article I’ve written about snow foam cannons.